sts-gaming-group/kafka-bundle/README.md

 # Quick start

-If you want to test out capabilities of this bundle in a Symfony project, please refer to {{ link to kafka-bundle-testing-app on github}} project which ships with kafka-bundle and docker-compose file for convenience.
+If you want to test out capabilities of this bundle in a Symfony project, please refer to https://github.com/sts-gaming-group/kafka-bundle-app project which ships with kafka-bundle and docker-compose file for convenience.

 # Basic Configuration